Timbavati Game Reserve

 EWT Hooded Vulture Programme

 The Timbavati has the largest vulture nesting colony in the APNR.
-A vulture nest monitoring project is done in collaboration with the Endangered Wildlife Trust of South Africa with two main aims – first to monitor permanent marked nests in terms of yearly use and secondly to monitor elephant impact on trees used by vultures.
+A vulture nest monitoring project is done in collaboration with the Endangered Wildlife Trust of South Africa with two main aims – first to monitor permanently marked nests in terms of yearly use and second to monitor elephant impact on trees used by vultures.

 Vulture chicks are marked, and visitors, guides and staff are invited to record their location.